EdWorkingPapers

 Can Public School Buses Help Solve the Urban Congestion Problem?

 … Congestion is a persistent and expensive problem, costing the nation collectively over … attempted to address congestion using an unoriginal set of expensive strategies, like building new roads or expanding …Congestion is a persistent and expensive problem, costing the nation collectively over $300 billion each year.
 Cities have generally attempted to address congestion using an unoriginal set of expensive strategies, like building new roads or expanding public transit, and many cities are considering implementing congestion pricing.
-Expanding school bus service may be a palatable solution because… more →
+Expanding school bus service may be a palatable solution because it… more →

 Does Teacher Professional Development Improve Student Learning?
 Evidence from Leading Educators’ Fellowship Model

 … Teachers are the most important school-specific factor in student … exists linking teacher professional development programs and the strategies or activities that comprise them to … Educators conducted its fellowship program for two cohorts of instructional leaders, such as department chairs, mentor …Teachers are the most important school-specific factor in student learning.
 Yet, little evidence exists linking teacher professional development programs and the strategies or activities that comprise them to student achievement.
-In this paper, we examine a fellowship model for professional development designed and implemented by Leading Educators, a national nonprofit organization that aims… more →
+In this paper, we examine a fellowship model for professional development designed and implemented by Leading Educators, a national nonprofit organization that aims to… more →

 The Effect of Reduced Student Loan Borrowing on Academic Performance and Default: Evidence from a Loan Counseling Experiment

 … has emerged as a top policy concern.
 Policy makers at the institutional, state, and federal levels have pursued a variety of strategies to inform students about loan origination …Student loan borrowing for higher education has emerged as a top policy concern.
 Policy makers at the institutional, state, and federal levels have pursued a variety of strategies to inform students about loan origination processes and how much a student has cumulatively borrowed, and to provide students with greater access to loan counseling.
-We conducted an experiment to evaluate the impact… more →
+We conducted an experiment to evaluate the impact of… more →

 Politics of the professoriate: Longitudinal evidence from a state public university system’s universe of faculty

 … Over the past decade, Democrats and Republicans have grown increasingly polarized in their views of American higher education.
 Republicans in particular have …Over the past decade, Democrats and Republicans have grown increasingly polarized in their views of American higher education.
 Republicans in particular have become far more critical of the political and social views of faculty.
-In this paper, we thus investigate whether the commonly held belief of a politically liberal professoriate is true for the universe of faculty employed by an entire… more →
+In this paper, we thus investigate whether the commonly held belief of a politically liberal professoriate is true for the universe of faculty employed by an entire state… more →

 The Implications of Digital School Quality Information for Neighborhood and School Segregation: Evidence from a Natural Experiment in Los Angeles